ignite/cli/docs/guide/hello.md

 - modified `x/hello/client/cli/query.go`
 - created `x/hello/client/cli/query_posts.go`

 Let's examine some of these changes.
-For clarity, the following code blocks do not show the placeholder comments that Starport uses to scaffold code.
+For clarity, the following code blocks do not show the placeholder comments that Ignite CLI uses to scaffold code.
 Don't delete these placeholders since they are required to continue using Starport's scaffolding functionality.

 ### Updates to the Query Service